Tracking gluten immunoreactive peptides from the grain to the gut and beyond

 Introduction

 Wheat is one of the pillars for nutrition security worldwide, but the prevalence of wheat-related disorders (WRD) is increasing.
 Taken together, coeliac disease, non-coeliac gluten sensitivity, and wheat food allergy may affect up to 10% of European individuals.
+The causes for this increase are still unknown, but involve the intricate interaction of proteolytically resistant gluten immunoreactive peptides (GIP) from wheat, rye, and barley, the human immune system, and yet unknown adjuvants.

 Total GIP can be detected by immunoassays in human plasma, urine, and faeces (biosamples) after gluten consumption.
-However, the precise molecular structures have not been clarified so far, because specific analytical methods are missing.
+However, the precise molecular structures have not been clarified so far because specific analytical methods are missing.

-Project Overview
+Project Objectives

-1. Creating a comprehensive database of GIP and elucidating factors affecting gluten protein digestibility
+1. Creating a comprehensive database of GIP and elucidating factors affecting gluten protein digestibility.

-2. Developing and validating proteomics methods to detect GIP in human biosamples
+2. Developing and validating proteomics methods to detect GIP in human biosamples.

-3. Establishing relations between the GIP profile of raw materials, foods, and human biosamples
+3. Establishing relations between the GIP profile of raw materials, foods, and human biosamples.

 Central Hypothesis